 I will form a group on Free Rice and encourage the kids to spend some time every week on that site.

 Finally, every Friday, the kids will take a quiz.
-I will use the WizIQ multiple choice test maker to create the quiz.
+I will use the WizIQ test and assessment to create the quiz.
 All of this will be available on the class blog, so that kids can find easily find their work and get it done.

 If you have some interesting ideas or resources to encourage students to learn vocabulary this year, feel free to share them in comments below!